datamapper/dm-dev/README.md

     thor dm:status          # Show git status information thor dm:sync            # Sync with the DM repositories

+## Using private github clone URLs

+If you have push access to any or all the DataMapper repositories, you can pass the `--development` or `-d` switch to the `thor dm:sync` command.
+This will use the private github clone URL and thus allow you to push your changes back without manually having to edit the `.git/config` file(s).

 ## Know what's going on

 Every task supports the `-p` or `--pretend` switch.
 When passed,